 Army National Military Cemeteries (ANMC) consists of both Arlington National Cemetery (ANC) in Arlington, Virginia, and Soldiers' and Airmen's Home National Cemetery (SAHNC) in Washington, D.C.
 The SAHNC is one of the country's oldest national cemeteries, marking the final resting place for more than 14,000 veterans, including those who fought in the Civil War.
-The SAHNC continues to offer a final resting place for residents of the Armed Forces Retirement Home (AFRH) and is operated by ANMC staff.
+The SAHNC continues to offer a final resting place for residents of the Armed Forces Retirement Home (AFRH) and is operated and maintained by ANMC staff.

 Arlington National Cemetery and the Soldiers' and Airmen's Home National Cemetery are a living history of America.
-They are the final resting place for the heroes and patriots who built, preserved, and protected our great nation from its establishment, during the Civil War, and to the most recent military activities that continue today.
-From the Soldiers of The Old Guard stepping in solemn vigilance before the Tomb of the Unknowns, to the gravesites of heroes and presidents, to the funerals for families and veterans of ongoing conflicts and wars long over, the memorials and acres of neatly lined white markers serve as a vivid reminder of the price so many have paid to keep our nation safe and free.
+They are the final resting place for the heroes and patriots who built, preserved, and protected our great nation from its establishment, during the Civil War to the most recent military activities that continue today.